 Well guess what; joining a book club can increase your life expectancy.
 In fact joining any social group has positive benefits to your health.

 Now we know some book clubs in Lane Cove that have been going for years and years.
 We also know some book clubs that implode after six months.
 However don’t let that put you off, just find another set of like-minded people and start another book club.
-If you are new to Lane Cove or you are a bit shy, whey not join the monthly book club organised by the Burns Bay Bookery?

 So how does joining a book club or other social club extend your life expectancy?

 University of Queensland School of Psychology researchers Dr Niklas Steffens and Dr Tegan Cruwys studied the health of 424 people four years before and six years after they retired, to find out whether belonging to social groups reduced mortality.

 The UQ study found that for retirees who belonged to two social groups before retirement, their chance of death was two per cent if they maintained the same number of groups for six years afterwards.
 However for those who lost membership of one group, the risk of death rose to five per cent, while those who lost membership of both groups had a 12 per cent chance of dying in the six years that followed.

 In fact, the study found that belonging to a social group had nearly the same impact as maintaining fitness after retirement.
 Of course, many people find that their social group and their fitness group are one in the same.

 If you would like to read the UQ study in full you can find it here.

 Grab a group of friends, decide on a book and a date to hold your book club.
 Then use a video conferencing app to meet.
 Many people are using Zoom, the video conferencing app.
 You can host a book club with up to 100 people at a time.
 Keep the meeting to under 40 minutes and it is FREE.
 If you want to extend the meeting then there are plans.